schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/configuration/network_settings.md

 #### Enable mDNS :material-toggle-switch:{title="Switch"}

-Enables or disables the mDNS publication of the IP address and version the OpenDTU.
+Enables or disables the mDNS publication of the IP address and version the OpenDTU-OnBattery.
 This is useful to address the DTU in the network with its DNS name if no DNS server (e.g. on the router) is available.
 The generated mDNS name is composed as follows: `<WiFi Hostname>.local`.

 ### WiFi Configuration (Admin AccessPoint)